1Revenger1/Dell-M4700-MacOS-Resources/README.md

 ```

 #### Enabling iGPU
-If Optimus is set to "Disabled" or you are otherwise forced to use the iGPU - it is possible to enable the iGPU to use headless for airPlay and h.264 encoding using the below instructions:
+If Optimus is set to "Disabled" or you are otherwise forced to use the dGPU - it is possible to enable the iGPU to use headless for airPlay and h.264 encoding using the below instructions:

+// TODO: General idea below, flesh out below and add screenshots possibly?
 1. Download the exe to update the BIOS from Dell's website
 2. Extract bios with binwalker
  `binwalk -e whatever.exe`
 3. Use pfsextractor on the uncompressed output
-4. TODO: Add more steps to use rom from exe
+4. Use UEFITools to find the Setup section and extract the body of that Image.
+5. Use IFRExtractor on the extracted image.
+You should get a text file output.
+6. Look for settings to enable the iGPU.
+7. Use setup_var to change

 ___
 ### SSDTs